 Turneffe Atoll will appeal to nature lovers and travellers seeking the simplicity of an undeveloped natural getaway.
 With over 70 different sites to visit, most divers, from novice to intermediate level, will be happy with the variety of diving on offer.
-It is a major step up from Ambergris Caye and ranks right up there with the other best land-based diving destinations in the Caribbean.
+It is a major step up from Ambergris Caye and ranks right up there with the other best land-based scuba diving destinations in the Caribbean.

-Turneffe Flats is well suited for diver couples and groups since is the only resort to offer diving at all the dive sites on the atoll.
+Turneffe Flats is well suited for diver couples and groups since is the only resort to offer diving at all the sites on the atoll.
 The level of accommodation and service delivered by the resort is very good considering the remote location.

 Written by Sheldon Hey, August 2013